The First Law of Black Hole Thermodynamics in Arbitrary Gravity and Matter Theories Using Differential Forms

-A key question is whether the first law of black hole thermodynamics can also be derived when using a general transformation that combines a diffeomorphism with an arbitrary gauge transformation, a situation referred to as ``gauge independence.''
-Consider the transformation
+A natural question is whether the first law of black hole thermodynamics can also be derived using a more general symmetry transformation that combines a diffeomorphism with an arbitrary gauge transformation.
+Specifically, consider a transformation of the form

-where $\Lambda$ is a field-dependent gauge parameter, which may also depend on $\xi$ for generality.
-When $\xi$ is a Killing vector field, Eq.~\eqref{nonzeroxymplectic} applies, and
+where $\Lambda$ is a possibly field-dependent gauge parameter, which may also depend on $\xi$.
+When $\xi$ is a Killing vector field, Eq.~\eqref{diffKilling} applies, and

 where the last equality follows from the properties of the Lie group.
 Then, as before, the first law of black hole thermodynamics should be derived from